Your basket is currently empty!

-The official dietary advices are based on evidence-based science, and are meant for people that wishes to eat healthy.
-The dietary advices are continuously updated, so they hold up to the latest news from health science studies.
+The official dietary advice is based on evidence-based science and is meant for people that wish to eat healthily.
+The dietary advice is continuously updated, so they hold up to the latest news from health science studies.
 Here are some of the most essentials from the list.

-1. Eat a balanced diet – not to much – and be physically active
+1. Eat a balanced diet – not too much – and be physically active

 Remember to implement a lot of vegetables, fruit, and whole-wheat products in your diet every day.
 Eat different types of fish, lean dairy products, and lean meat during the week – remember that variation is key.
 Maintain a good balance between your energy intake and your energy usage.
 Follow the official instructions in regards to physical activity.

 2. Eat fruit and a lot of vegetables

 Eat six pieces of fruit and vegetables every day – at least half of these should be vegetables.
 Pick vegetables such as cabbage, broccoli, root vegetables, or beans.
 Eat vegetables for every meal, and eat fruit or vegetables as snacks – 100 gram of vegetables or fruits are equal to one apple or a large carrot.

 Eat fish two times a week for a primary meal.
 It is recommended that you eat 350 grams of fish per week, of which 200 grams should be salmon, herring, or mackerel.
 All types count: frozen fish, canned fish, shellfish, and clams.